kurtschambach/localhost-media-collection/README.md

 This is a Next application you can run on your localhost to organize your (legally of course ;)) downloaded movies.

+It was archived, because it is very hard to implement the behaviour I wanted, and the useability would be terrible.

 ## Getting Started

 First, install the dependencies: